 About the Authors

-Patrice Keville (she/her) has been Proofreader/Coordinator at Infobase for more than seven years.
+Patrice Keville (she/her) has been Proofreader/Coordinator at Infobase for more than eight years.
 Previously, she was Online Editor at Genetic Engineering and Biotechnology News and an Assistant Editor at the H.W.
 Wilson Company, where she coedited the Senior High Core Collection and Public Library Core Collection: Nonfiction.
 She lives in Brooklyn with her husband, Matthew.